Best DSLR cameras 2014: The best interchangeable lens cameras available to buy today

 There are plenty of things to consider with lenses and this all depends on the type of photography you are planning on doing.
 If it is all about portraits you'll want something like around the 50mm or 75mm mark.
 If you are trying to snap that lion on the Savanna and don't want to get eaten then you'll want something with a long zoom closer to 300mm.

 Best entry-level DSLR

 You've decided that a DSLR is the one for you, but you don't want to fork out masses of cash and don't want overbearing or complex controls to get in your way.
-The Nikon D3200 is a well-balanced choice to introduce you to the world of DSLR.
+The Nikon D3300 is the latest entry-level model to Nikon's series: an affordable and well-balanced choice to introduce you to the world of DSLR.

 Complete with a Guide mode on its main mode dial, the camera can assist you in a visual way to generate the types of photographs you want.
 These visual cues will help in expanding your understanding of exposure, aperture values, depth of field and all those things that - quite probably - you don't know about just yet.
 But at the same time if that that sounds too daunting then just stick the camera in auto mode and press the shutter button - it'll do all the autofocus and exposure metering for you and, more often than not, do it well.